wizo06/japanese/docs/grammar/fundamentals/sentence-structures.md

   </tr>
 </table>

 Notice that I've depicted the topic as a flag 🏳️.
-If the "Comment" is the "train" (main wagon "A" + engine "B"), then the "Topic" is like a flag in this analogy.
+If the "Comment" is the "train" (main car "A" + engine "B"), then the "Topic" is like a flag in this analogy.
 The flag is not part of the train.
 The flag simply tells us the topic of the sentence/train.

 A simpler visualization can be represented as following table: